Thank you for contacting

-The Internal Revenue Service and Florida’s Department of Revenue are giving Floridians a rare reprieve after one of the most punishing hurricane seasons in recent memory.
-In a joint announcement, the agencies said affected taxpayers will receive broad filing and payment relief, including extended tax deadlines, suspended penalties, and extra time for individuals and businesses in every federally declared disaster area to recover before paying taxes.
+The Internal Revenue Service and Florida's Department of Revenue provided broad filing and payment relief to Floridians following one of the most punishing hurricane seasons in recent memory.
+In a joint announcement at the time, the agencies offered affected taxpayers extended tax deadlines, suspended penalties, and additional time for individuals and businesses in federally declared disaster areas to recover before paying taxes.
+The relief described in this article applied to the 2024 hurricane season and has since expired.
+For current disaster-relief information, visit the IRS's Around the Nation page, which lists active and recent disaster-relief notices.

-New Deadlines Cover a Wide Range of Federal Tax Obligations
+Extended Deadlines Covered a Wide Range of Federal Tax Obligations

-The IRS confirmed that most federal tax obligations are postponed until May 1, 2025.
-That extension applies to everything from federal and business tax returns to trust income tax returns and quarterly estimated tax payments.
-The agency noted this uniform due date gives certainty to taxpayers affected by hurricanes and severe storms with straight-line winds that battered communities across the state.
+The IRS announced that most federal tax obligations were postponed until May 1, 2025 — a deadline that has since passed.
+That extension applies to federal and business tax returns, trust income tax returns, and quarterly estimated tax payments.
+The agency noted the uniform due date was intended to give certainty to taxpayers affected by hurricanes and severe storms with straight-line winds that battered communities across the state.

 Automatic Relief for Individuals and Businesses

-The extension applies automatically.
-Individuals, businesses, and tax-exempt organizations do not need to submit special requests.
-Instead, the IRS uses address records tied to the Federal Emergency Management Agency’s disaster declarations to identify eligible taxpayers.
-Those in qualifying counties will see penalties tied to tax filing waived during the postponement period.
+The extension applied automatically.
+Individuals, businesses, and tax-exempt organizations did not need to submit special requests.
+Instead, the IRS used address records tied to the Federal Emergency Management Agency's disaster declarations to identify eligible taxpayers.
+Those in qualifying counties had penalties tied to tax filing waived during the postponement period.

 Payroll and Excise Tax Payment Relief

-At the state level, the Florida Department of Revenue issued complementary measures covering payroll and excise tax obligations.
-Among them: postponed quarterly payroll and excise filings, delayed excise tax deposits due in October, and relief on certain excise tax returns.
-Officials set November 22, 2024, as the new deadline, creating consistent payment relief that helps storm-hit businesses continue to function while they rebuild.
+At the state level, the Florida Department of Revenue issued complementary measures covering payroll and excise tax obligations, including postponed quarterly payroll and excise filings, delayed excise tax deposits, and relief on certain excise tax returns.
+Residents and businesses should consult the Florida DOR directly to confirm the specific dates and terms that applied to their situation, as these details were tied to official state notices issued at the time.

 Disaster Tax Relief Built on Past Storm Responses